-That was a few years ago.
+That was over a decade ago.

 If you read my older post, "what's under your kitchen sink", you know I have two cartridge filters under my kitchen sink; one for sediments and one for finer particles.

 So, my DH (Dear Husband) bought a new filter system from Home Depot for our water cooler (from the bottled water days) called Zero Water.
-By the way, I have a chlorine eliminating filter attached to my shower head.
+By the way, I have a chlorine eliminating filter attached to my shower head too.
 My thinking is, if I am not happy with drinking chlorine, why would I want my skin, the largest organ in the body, to absorb all that chlorine?
 Did you read about how swimming can exacerbate asthma and allergies in kids because of chlorine?

 Just to compare, I tested my tap water before I filtered it through ZW and the reading was 47.
 Mind you, that tap water already went through TWO filters under the sink!
-And then, I tested my old brand of bottled water, and the reading was 26 – better than my tap but still not Zero.
+And then, I tested my old brand of bottled water and the reading was 26 – better than my tap but still not Zero.
 My unfiltered bathroom faucet’s reading was in the 90’s!

 BUT…when I tested the water from the cooler, you guessed it, the reading was 0.
 Zero!!
 Hence, the name of the product, Zero Water.